bdragon300/go-asyncapi/docs/go-asyncapi/content/docs/code-structure/model.md

 ## x-ignore

-If this extra field it set to **true**, the model will not be generated.
+If this extra field is set to **true**, the model will not be generated.
 All references to this model in the generated code (if any) are replaced by Go `any` type.

 {{< details "Example" >}}
 ```yaml